juliuste/flix/docs/locations.stations.md

 # `locations.stations()`

-This will return a `Promise` which resolves in a list of all operated stations.
+This will return a `Promise` which resolves in a list of all operated stations. (_This request may take a few seconds._)

 ## Response